 As a leader in records management services, FileSolve is committed to complying fully with the rules and regulations concerning the privacy and security of Protected Health Information (PHI) under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Health Information Technology for Economic and Clinical Health (HITECH) Act, and related regulations (collectively, “HIPAA law”).

-Underscoring our commitment, we have successfully completed SSAE 16/SOC 1 Type II and SOC 2 Type II audits for two years.
+Underscoring our commitment to ECM compliance, we have successfully completed SSAE 16/SOC 1 Type II and SOC 2 Type II audits for two years.

 Realizing the high level of confidentiality involved with client information, security and strict confidentiality are primary concerns at FileSolve.
 Security begins with employee selection, including extensive pre-employment background checks and substance testing.
 New-hire orientation includes extensive training and executing confidentiality agreements.